-You will need limes (for juice), red onion, habanero peppers, salt, pepper, oregano and olive oil.
+You will need limes (for juice), red onion, habanero peppers, garlic, salt, pepper, oregano, and olive oil.
 For exact measurements see the recipe below.

 Squeeze Two Cups of Lime Juice

-With a good lemon squeezer like this one, squeeze 2 cups of lime juice.
+With a good lemon squeezer, squeeze 2 cups of lime juice.

 A little fact for you: In Honduras and Mexico we call limes “limones”, which means lemons.
 I actually never saw any yellow ones growing up.
 All we had was limones, which were the green ones people from the United States call limes.
 When we make lemonade, we use the green ones you probably know as limes.
 For this salsa, you need the green ones!